Bankole2000/pocketbase-rabbitmq-extension/README.md

 2. init go dependencies in `/pocketbase-publisher` folder

     ```bash
       # in /pocketbase-publisher folder
     go mod init <app-name> && go mod tidy
       # Note: <app-name> can be whatever you want but
       # will be name of the executable file created on build
     ```

 3. install node dependences in `/listener-demo` folder (optional)

     ```sh
       # in /listener-demo folder
     npm i
     ```

-4. Following the example in `.env.example` Create `.env` file in the root folder and fill in environemental
+4. Following the example in `/pocketbase-publisher/.env.example` Create `.env` file in the `/pocketbase-publisher` folder and fill in environemental

-    ```SH
+    ```bash
-    # in /.env file
+     # in /pocketbase-publisher/.env file
     RABBITMQ_URL="amqp://<username>:<password>@<rabbitmq-host>:<rabbitmg-port>/"
+     # replace with your rabbitmq connection string
     RABBITMQ_EXCHANGE="my-exchange"
-    # replace with your rabbitmq url and any name you wish to give the exchange
+     # replace with any name you wish to give the exchange
     ```

 #### No RabbitMQ?
 No problem